rishi003/recordiarydotspace/posts/how-to-handle-huge-and-complex-projects.md

 ---

-#### FAQ
+#### FAQs

 *Will it work in a project where tasks turn out to be deeply interdependent?*

-> You can rest assured that this will not only let you concentrate on an individual task but also help you in juggle between them effectively as you can keep track of your activities with little note taking.
+> You can be assured that this will not only let you concentrate on an individual task but also help you juggle between them efficiently as you can keep track of your activities with little note taking.

 *Is it necessary for it to be written?*

-> I am always in favour of written over electronic way of recording a task as it also gives me an opportunity to reflect over what I will be looking forward to as well as increase the chances of remembering it to form a bigger picture.
+> I am always in the favour of writing a task down rather than using an electronic way of recording a task as it gives me an opportunity to reflect on what I will be looking forward to and it increase the chances of remembering leading to form a bigger picture.

 *How is it better than bug/requirement tracking system?*

 > I will not say that it is a substitute of a successful bug/requirement tracking system but it is something that will aid in the process of planning.
 It is scientifically proven that information is organized in a better way when you write it down; there is a connection between your hands and your brain.
-It thus creates an understanding of the task or project which is invaluable.
+It will thus create an understanding of the task or project, which is invaluable.